 But that’s not all, there are of course also monthly costs associated with owning any cat, and the Abyssinian is no different.
 Let’s take a closer look and make a complete price breakdown.

-- 1 How much is an Abyssinian Kitten?
+- 1 How much does an Abyssinian Kitten cost?

 - 2 How much is adoption?